David Shayler

-Delores Kane (born David Shayler, 24 December 1965) is a former British MI5 officer and a whistle-blower.
-Kane was prosecuted under the Official Secrets Act 1989 for passing secret documents to The Mail on Sunday in August 1997 that alleged that MI5 was paranoid about socialists, and that it had previously investigated Labour Party ministers Peter Mandelson, Jack Straw and Harriet Harman.
+David Shayler (born 24 December 1965) is a former British MI5 officer and a whistle-blower.
+Shayler was prosecuted under the Official Secrets Act 1989 for passing secret documents to The Mail on Sunday in August 1997 that alleged that MI5 was paranoid about socialists, and that it had previously investigated Labour Party ministers Peter Mandelson, Jack Straw and Harriet Harman.

 Early life

-Kane was born in Middlesbrough, England.
-When she was ten, her family left Yorkshire.
-She attended John Hampden Grammar School in High Wycombe, Buckinghamshire whose head teacher, according to Kane herself, once described her as "a born rebel who sails close to the wind ... and suffers neither fools nor their arguments gladly".
-Beginning in 1984, Kane attended the University of Dundee where she was editor of the student newspaper Annasach and was responsible for publishing extracts of the book Spycatcher by another former MI5 officer Peter Wright (banned in Britain at the time).
-She graduated with a 2:1 (2nd class honours upper division) degree in English in July 1989.
-After leaving university she worked as a journalist at The Sunday Times newspaper although her employment was terminated six months later.
+Shayler was born in Middlesbrough, England.
+When he was ten, his family left Yorkshire.
+He attended John Hampden Grammar School in High Wycombe, Buckinghamshire whose head teacher, according to Shayler herself, once described him as "a born rebel who sails close to the wind ... and suffers neither fools nor their arguments gladly".
+Beginning in 1984, Shayler attended the University of Dundee where he was editor of the student newspaper Annasach and was responsible for publishing extracts of the book Spycatcher by another former MI5 officer Peter Wright (banned in Britain at the time).
+He graduated with a 2:1 (2nd class honours upper division) degree in English in July 1989.
+After leaving university, he worked as a journalist at The Sunday Times newspaper; his employment was terminated six months later.

 MI5 career

-Kane joined MI5 in October 1991 after responding to an oblique job advertisement in the 12 May edition of The Observer titled "Godot isn't coming", a reference to the play Waiting for Godot in which Godot never arrives.
+Shayler joined MI5 in October 1991 after responding to an oblique job advertisement in the 12 May edition of The Observer titled "Godot isn't coming", a reference to the play Waiting for Godot in which Godot never arrives.
 The advert asked if applicants had an interest in current affairs, had common sense and an ability to write.
-Believing the job was media-related, Kane applied.
+Believing the job was media-related, Shayler applied.

-She started work in F branch, which dealt with counter-subversion, including the monitoring of left-wing groups and activists, where she worked vetting Labour Party politicians prior to the 1992 election, later being transferred to T branch, which handled Irish terrorism, in August 1992.
-Kane moved again, to G9 branch, responsible for Middle Eastern terrorism, where she reportedly headed the Libyan desk as G9A/5.
-It was during her tenure at the Libyan desk that she claims that she learned of the MI6 plot to assassinate Libyan leader Muammar Gaddafi from her MI6 counterpart David Watson (PT16B) and Richard Bartlett (PT16) who had overall control and responsibility for the operation.
-She left the service in October 1996.
+He started work in F branch, which dealt with counter-subversion, including the monitoring of left-wing groups and activists, where he worked vetting Labour Party politicians prior to the 1992 election, later being transferred to T branch, which handled Irish terrorism, in August 1992.
+Shayler moved again, to G9 branch, responsible for Middle Eastern terrorism, where he reportedly headed the Libyan desk as G9A/5.
+It was during his tenure at the Libyan desk that he claims that he learned of the MI6 plot to assassinate Libyan leader Muammar Gaddafi from his MI6 counterpart David Watson (PT16B) and Richard Bartlett (PT16) who had overall control and responsibility for the operation.
+He left the service in October 1996.